LOG1CRS/Raytracing/README.md

 ## What did I learned from this project?

-* Learned how a Raytracing Engine Works
+* Learned how a Raytracing Engine works
 * Object oriented programming thinking
+* vector calculus
 * How to create a scalable project
 * Java advanced